 The A320S works in Mac OS X without the need for any extra drivers-- the adapter is able to wake Mac OS X from sleep mode by default, with both the Apple Magic Mouse and wireless keyboard.
 However, it still doesn't work quite perfectly with the Magic Trackpad; the trackpad can't wake OS X from sleep by itself, and it requires a restart every time you leave sleep mode.
 Overall, the A320S is a very reputable model-- it's the bluetooth adapter of choice from tonymacx86's 2011 CustoMac recommendations, and Lifehacker's guide to building a Hackintosh.

 IOGEAR GBU521 ($15)

 The GBU521 works in OS X Mountain Lion 10.8 without the need for any extra drivers, and can wake Mac OS X from sleep mode by default with Apple's wireless keyboard, Magic Mouse, and Magic Trackpad.
 The trackpad occasionally encounters problems reconnecting after waking from sleep, but these seem to be the exception rather than the rule.
 Unfortunately, the GBU521 is so new that its compatibility only extends to Mountain Lion.
-The GBU521 isn't supported by default in other versions of Mac OS X-- it requires kext editing to work in Mac OS X Lion 10.7, and it doesn't work at all in Snow Leopard 10.6.
+The GBU521 isn't supported by default in other versions of Mac OS X-- it requires kext editing to work in Mac OS X Lion 10.7 and Snow Leopard 10.6.

 As of January 13, there are only four choices on this list.
 While there are many other Bluetooth adapters that can connect your Apple wireless accessories to a Hackintosh, most of them don't work with OS X's sleep mode.
 With this in consideration, these were the only four adapters I could find that were overwhelming confirmed as working "out of the box".
 So take your pick!
 And best of luck on your Hackintosh.